ncatlab/nlab-content/pages/0/6/1/2/2160/content.md

 Li_2(x) = \sum_{n=1}^\infty \frac{x^n}{n^2}
 $$

 The dilogarithm is a special case of the _polylogarithm_ $Li_n$ (see [wikipedia](http://en.wikipedia.org/wiki/Polylogarithm)).
-The dilogarithm has remarkable relations to many areas of mathematics and mathematical physics including scissors congruence, Reidemeister's torsion, regulators in higher K-theory, the Bloch group, CFT, Liouville's gravity, hyperbolic geometry and cluster transformations.
+The dilogarithm has remarkable relations to many areas of mathematics and mathematical physics including scissors congruence, Reidemeister's torsion, regulators in higher [[algebraic K-theory]], the Bloch group, CFT, Liouville's gravity, hyperbolic geometry and cluster transformations.

 See also [[quantum dilogarithm]], the references at [mathworld](http://mathworld.wolfram.com/Dilogarithm.html) and P.P.
 Cook's [blog](http://ppcook.blogspot.com/2005/12/dilogarithms.html).